Stanley-Charles/flask-mysql-boilerplate/README.md

 ## Navigate

 #### SQL file with Mock data
 This can be found at db/SportsBettr.sql

-####Blueprints
+#### Blueprints
--System Admin Blueprint can be found under src/SystemAdmin/SystemAdmin.py -Verified User Blueprint can be found under src/VerifiedUser/VerifiedUser.py
+System Admin Blueprint can be found under src/SystemAdmin/SystemAdmin.py Verified User Blueprint can be found under src/VerifiedUser/VerifiedUser.py

-####ThunderClient Tests
+#### ThunderClient Tests
 -ThunderClient Tests can be found under thunder-tests/thunderclient.json

-### Please refer to docker-compose.yml for code behind setting up the web, db, and appsmith containers
+#### Please refer to docker-compose.yml for code behind setting up the web, db, and appsmith containers